Goldman CEO Solomon: New IPOs could create a 'virtuous cycle'

 "Obviously an environment with more capital markets activity is a good environment for Goldman Sachs," he said.

 Solomon is under pressure to improve Goldman's results after reporting the firm's lowest quarterly profits in three years.
-He is wrestling with everything from job cuts and two-year-long investment banking slump to reports of partner unrest and questions about his leadership style.
+He is wrestling with everything from job cuts and a two-year-long investment banking slump to reports of partner unrest and questions about his leadership style.

 He declined during the interview to address some recent media stories about his leadership, saying "I've talked plenty about the noise and the press."
 His focus each day, he said, is on the company and its clients and delivering for shareholders — "that's the discussion inside Goldman Sachs."